Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the close of yesterday's trading session, green dominated the metal price charts.
 Precious metals maintained their strong recovery, led by platinum with a 3.6% increase to $976.7 per ounce.
 Buyers also held the advantage in the silver market, but the price closed with only a slight increase of 0.34% to $30.7 per ounce.

-Platinum prices have risen to a seven-week high on renewed optimism about the economic outlook in China, the world's largest platinum importer, which has recently rolled out a series of large-scale economic stimulus measures, including monetary and fiscal policies.
+Platinum prices have risen to their highest level in seven weeks due to renewed optimism about the economic outlook for China – a major global importer of platinum.
+The country recently launched a series of large-scale economic stimulus measures, including monetary and fiscal policies.

 This is expected to boost demand for platinum in the automotive and clean energy sectors.
 In addition, platinum prices are also supported against the risk of supply shortages.
 According to the U.S. Department of Energy, future platinum demand is expected to exceed market supply.
 Therefore, a market deficit is likely in 2025, especially as mining and production from major suppliers such as South Africa and Russia decline.